nus-cs2030s/2324-s2/docs/34-stream.md

 }
 ```

 Let's see how we can rewrite this with `Stream`.
-Due to the overhead of wrapper classes, Java provides specialized streams on primitives: `IntStream`, `LongStream`, and `DoubleStream`, with similar set of methods provided.
+Due to the overhead of wrapper classes, Java provides specialized streams on primitives: `IntStream`, `LongStream`, and `DoubleStream`, with a similar set of methods provided.
 Since we are dealing with `int` here, we will use `IntStream`.
 The code above can be rewritten as:

 ```Java
 boolean isPrime(int x) {